What is Henry Cavill's upcoming Warhammer Cinematic Universe all about?

 Henry Cavill has announced his involvement in a 'cinematic universe' of Warhammer projects being produced by Amazon.
 (Getty/Oli Scarff/AFP)

-In October, he shocked audiences by popping up as Superman in the post-credits scene of DC movie Black Adam — his first appearance as the character since Justice League in 2017, other than the recut Zack Snyder's Justice League.
+In October 2022, the star shocked audiences by popping up as Superman in the post-credits scene of DC movie Black Adam — his first appearance as the character since Justice League in 2017, other than the recut Zack Snyder's Justice League.
 He subsequently announced that we would be seeing his Superman again in new DC projects.

 Perhaps as a result, Cavill left his role as lead character Geralt of Rivia in Netflix fantasy series The Witcher, with Liam Hemsworth drafted in to play the character from season four.

 But then, Warner Bros hired James Gunn and Peter Safran as the new head honchos of the DC Extended Universe — and Cavill isn't in their plans.
-The star confirmed this week that he will not be playing Superman again for Warner Bros, with Gunn pushing forward as the writer of a movie featuring a younger Kal-El.
+Shortly afterwards, the star confirmed that he will not be playing Superman again for Warner Bros, with Gunn pushing forward as the writer of a movie featuring a younger Kal-El played by David Corenswet entitled Superman: Legacy.

-With me so far?
 In the wake of all of that, many were questioning what Cavill would do next.
-He'd just left one big franchise in order to rejoin another one, only to end up empty-handed.
+He'd just left one big franchise to rejoin another one, only to end up empty-handed.
 But it looks like he's filling those empty hands with immaculately painted figures of alien warriors.

-Yup, Cavill has announced that he will "guide" a "cinematic universe" of projects based around the tabletop game Warhammer 40,000.
+In December 2022, Cavill announced that he will "guide" a "cinematic universe" of projects based around the tabletop game Warhammer 40,000.
 Amazon has nabbed the rights to the hugely popular war game from creator Games Workshop, which first launched it way back in 1987.

 So what is Cavill doing, and will it be worth keeping an eye on?